patricnilackshan/Sorting-Algorithms/README.md

 # Sorting-Algorithms

+- Bubble Sort using FOR loop
-- Bubble Sort
+- Bubble Sort using WHILE loop
 - Insertion Sort
-- Merge Sort using FOR loop
-- Merge Sort using WHILE loop
+- Merge Sort